pknell/gitlab-terraform/blog.md

 ### Create Each AWS Account and IAM User

 You'll need 2 or 3 AWS accounts.
 You can [create them](https://aws.amazon.com/free), or use existing ones.
+Throughout this article, I'll refer to the first account as "DevOps", the second as "Staging", and the third (if you're using three) as "Production".

 In each AWS account, if you're following [the recommended practice of using an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)
-(rather than the root account credentials), make sure your user has console access and sufficient permissions:
+(rather than the root account credentials), make sure your user has console access and sufficient permissions.
+If you use [the "Administrators" group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html), that's the easiest way to get going.

+Otherwise, you can use the IAM console to create custom groups/policies:
-* For the DevOps account: administrative access to IAM, Lambda, and EC2
+* For the DevOps account, you'll need administrative access to: IAM, CloudFormation, S3, SNS, Lambda, AutoScaling, and EC2
-* For the Staging and Production accounts: administrative access to IAM, S3, DynamoDB
+* For the Staging and Production accounts, you'll need administrative access to: IAM, CloudFormation, S3, SNS, DynamoDB

 **Disclaimer: You're responsible for AWS costs in your accounts**--but I have designed this article to stay within the "Free Tier" because it only creates one t2.micro EC2 instance in each account.
 Please remember to clean-up when you're done by deleting the CloudFormation stacks and terminating EC2 instance(s) in each account.
+Therefore, it shouldn't cost much if the accounts are otherwise unused.

 ## Deploy the GitLab Runner